uwefladrich/scriptengine/docs/sphinx/scripts.rst

 ^^^^^^^^^^^^^^^^^^
 Multi-line strings are defined in YAML and not a special feature of ScriptEngine.
-They can be useful for writing scripts by allowing to split long strings and make scripte more readable, or make it possible to format output.
+They can be useful for writing scripts by allowing to split long strings and make script more readable, or make it possible to format output.
 This is an example for using multi-line strings to format output::